 In my LinkedIn Profile, you can see extended examples of Projects that reflect accolades, links to samples of my resumes, and other distinguishing details that might not fit elsewhere, due to character limitations.

-5 – Continue collecting Endorsements on Skills & Expertise (no matter what others say).
+5 – Continue collecting Endorsements on Skills & Endorsements (no matter what others say).

-The terms you add to Skills & Expertise will factor more heavily in your LinkedIn searchability when you’re endorsed for them.
+The terms you add to Skills & Endorsements will factor more heavily in your LinkedIn searchability when you’re endorsed for them.
 Therefore, it makes sense to add keywords and obtain Endorsements on them.

 A caveat: ensure the terms you add in this section are really keywords!
 Employers search for “hard skills” (such as Project Management), NOT character traits (such as Leadership).